SymfonyCasts/vue/sfcasts/ep1/watcher.md

 one of those things where, when it changes, we need our component to re-render.
 We don't need it to be *reactive*.

 But now, I *do* want to do this.
-Here's our new missing: make it possible to change `currentCategoryId` while our app is running and for the sidebar and products to instantly update.
+Here's our new mission: make it possible to change `currentCategoryId` while our app is running and for the sidebar and products to instantly update.
 This *now* means that we *do* need `currentCategoryId` to be "reactive".
 And *that* means it needs to live as `data` in a component.